 If you are diagnosed with one or more of these spinal conditions, your physician will suggest treatment options based on the severity of your neck or back pain and on your level of mobility.
 Many spinal problems can be treated non-surgically, using conservative methods such as physical therapy or pain medicine.

 If neck or back pain persists, or if a lack of mobility has begun to affect your quality of life, your physician might present surgery as an option.
 If that happens, let the experts at Laser Spine Institute show you how our minimally invasive techniques can help you find relief from neck and back pain.
-Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn more about our minimally invasive, outpatient procedures.
+Contact Laser Spine Institute for your MRI or CT scan review and to learn more about our minimally invasive, outpatient procedures.